hashinami46/sakamichi-app-ts-cli/README.md

 -T Asset Type.
 Should be timeline or past_messages
 -M Membername.
 You can provide single membername or more -D yyyy-mm-dd formatted date.
-You can provide single date or two (from date and to date)
+You can provide single date or two (from date and to date) --text Include text assets downloading.
+If you just want to extract photo, audio, and video, ignore this arguments

 node cli.js -A nogitalk -T timeline -M 柴田柚菜 -D 2022-06-28 node cli.js -A nogitalk -T timeline -M 柴田柚菜 -D 2022-06-28 2022-06-30